logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -ExportFormat
-Specifies the format for exporting the data.
+The format for the exported data.
 Valid values are "csv", "json", or "none".
-By default, it is set to "none".
+Defaults to "none".

 ```yaml
 Type: String